Uudam: Background

 Uudam was born on September 9, 1999, in Hulunbuir in Inner Mongolia (Autonomous Region in northern China).
 His mother died in a road accident when he was eight years old.
 A few years later when he was eleven his father also died in another car accident.
-He was then fostered by Buren Bayaer, the director of the Hulunbuir Children's Choir which Uudam was part of and a noted Chinese singer.
-(Quintessenso Choir).
+He was then fostered by Buren Bayaer, the director of the Hulunbuir Children's Choir which Uudam was part of and a noted Chinese singer (Quintessenso Choir).

 Buren and Wurina have two daughters, Nurma (alternately, Norma, Nurman, or Norman) and Enigma.
 Uudam also has a biological older sister named Sue Neil, who is around three years older than him.

-Uudam attended Delta Secondary School (Delta, British Columbia) in Delta, Canada for two years until 2017.
+Uudam attended Delta Secondary School in Delta, Canada for two years until 2017.

 Uudam goes by Kevin as his English name and also went by Michael for a few years.
 He now attends university in Canada.